Figure 22-1 Review Process

 You can click an email name to view who will receive the email, why they will receive it, when they will receive it, and how often they will receive it.
 You can either accept the default settings or change the settings and add other recipients based on relationships.
 You can view the name of the email source, preview the email, and email the notification to a specified email address.
 If you change the default settings, we recommend that you also change the description of the notification.
 For example, if you change who receives the notification, change the recipient name in the description.

-Regarding notifications received by escalation reviewers, when a review item is escalated, Identity Governance sends the reminder notification to the escalation reviewer as it would to any other next reviewer.
+Regarding notifications received by escalation reviewers, when a review item is escalated, a reminder notification is sentto the escalation reviewer as it would to any other next reviewer.
 By default, the escalation reviewer will not receive the Reviewer task past due notifications as these are typically emailed to the reviewer and reviewer’s supervisor when overdue tasks remain in the reviewer queue.
 However, you can add an escalation reviewer as a recipient in the CC field if needed.

-In addition to changing the settings when defining a review, you can also remove a default notification, customize the template of a default notification, and add new notifications by selecting an email template provided by Identity Governance.
+In addition to changing the settings when defining a review, you can also remove a default notification, customize the template of a default notification, and add new notifications by selecting an email template.
 For information about customizing the templates, see Section 4.4, Customizing Email Notification Templates.
 For information about disabling email notifications such as notification when a running review is terminated or notification when permissions are revoked, see Disabling Review Email Notifications.

 Start time |